Un Poco de Amor: Background and composition

-Shakira released her first official studio album Pies Descalzos in 1995 by Sony Music and Columbia Records.
-Assuming a prominent position in its production, she co-wrote and co-produced each of the eleven tracks included on the record.
-Serviced as the fourth single from the project, "Un Poco de Amor" saw additional songwriting and production from Luis Fernando Ochoa.
+Shakira released her third studio album Pies Descalzos in 1995 by Sony Music Colombia.
+It was her first album being released outside of Colombia via Sony Colombia's parent company Columbia Records.
+Assuming a prominent position in its production, she co-wrote each of the eleven tracks included on the record.
+Serviced as the fourth single from the project, "Un Poco de Amor" saw additional songwriting from producer Luis Fernando Ochoa.
 The track is heavily influenced by Latin pop elements, and additionally incorporates reggae styles.
 Lyrically, it states that Shakira is waiting to find someone who loves her.
-It became her first track to include phrases in English, performed by the uncredited Colombian reggae singer Howard Glasford.
+It became her first track to include phrases in English, performed by the Colombian reggae singer Howard Glasford., also referred to as Howard Glassfor.
+The Pies Descalzos CD booklet says Rasta vox, guitarra skank: Howard Glassfor (Rasta voice, guitar skank of Jamaican music).

 The accompanying music video for "Un Poco de Amor" was directed by Gustavo Garzón.
 The clip depicts a black-haired and red-haired Shakira dancing with Glasford, in addition to members of various ethnic groups.
 The music video received a Billboard Latin Music Award for Pop Video of the Year.
 A Portuguese version of the song, entitled "Um Pouco de Amor", was included in Shakira's 1997 remix album The Remixes.